caraveteanu/caraveteanu/README.md

 - 👋 Hi, I’m @caraveteanu
-- 👀 I’m interested in web development
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Java

 <!---
 caraveteanu/caraveteanu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.